mars-uoit/salt_tools/README.md

 ## Abstract

-The SALT Dataset was collected performing repeated Autowalks with a Boston Dynamics Spot robot across three different scenarios including both indoor and outdoor environments.
+The SALT Dataset was collected by performing repeated Autowalks with a Boston Dynamics Spot robot across three different scenarios including both indoor and outdoor environments.
 The main contribution is 217 traversals of an outdoor Autowalk around the Ontario Tech University campus over a 16 month period.
-In total the dataset contains 286 traversals and 194 km of walking over a period of nearly two years.
+In total, the dataset contains 286 traversals and 194 km of walking over a period of nearly two years.
 The data is presented in multiple formats for ease of use including: native format, a human readable format, a KITTI Odometry format including pseudo ground truth poses, and an MCAP format for use with ROS2.
 This dataset aims to enable researchers to develop new algorithms for long-term mapping applications.

-A compilation video of one year of outdoor runs is available [Watch on YouTube](https://www.youtube.com/watch?v=Nof6R7y4wDE).
+A compilation video of one year of outdoor runs is available here: [Watch on YouTube](https://www.youtube.com/watch?v=Nof6R7y4wDE).

 ## Setup